klaftertief/email_newsletters/readme.md

 ## Security Concerns

-### Protecting the Recipients Page
+### Protecting the Recipients Page (and Content Pages alike)

 You may consider the following measures in order to secure your recipients data:

-- URL: may contain a "password portion" (which may be changed at any time, because the page is referenced by its ID in the XML configuration);
+- page URL: may contain a "password portion" (which may be changed at any time, because the page is referenced by its ID in the XML configuration);
-- XSLT: compare remote IP to server IP using the Server Headers extension; don'd output any useful data if the condition is not met;
+- page XSLT: compare remote IP to server IP using the Server Headers extension; don't output any useful data if the condition is not met;
-- Use page type 'admin' (and Symphony's remote login option, i.e. append ?auth-token=ab123456 to the URL).
+- page type 'admin'

-If you are using the latter (which is recommended), clicking on a recipients page preview link (in the GUI) will log you in as the user who has the auth-token enabled.
-In production environments this user should not have developer status.
-During development you may consider to make this user a developer, so you will still have full access to Symphony's backend.
+If you are using the latter (which is recommended), the extension will automatically remove the 'admin' page type before loading the page and add the 'admin' page type again immediately after loading.
+This will happen very fast, so it is not considered a security flaw.

+All these measures may be taken for content pages as well, in case you don't want to have the email's content accessible on the web.
+If you have a newsletter archive on your website, you may even consider the following:

+- content pages for newsletters which are "published" on the web - datasource checks for a "published" flag
+- separate content pages for use with the extension (preview plus loading!) - datasource does not check the "published" flag, but the page has the page type 'admin'

 ### Protecting the Logfiles